AelinXYZ/aelin/README.md

 Arguments:

-- `address _underlyingDealToken` the underlying deal token a purchaser recieves upon vesting
+- `address _underlyingDealToken` the underlying deal token a purchaser receives upon vesting
 - `uint _purchaseTokenTotalForDeal` the total amount of purchase tokens that can be converted for the deal tokens
 - `uint _underlyingDealTokenTotal` the total amount of underlying deal tokens all purchasers receive upon vesting
 - `uint _vestingPeriod` the total amount of time to fully vest starting at the end of the vesting cliff (vesting is linear for v1)